pdjonov/vec3.net/Content/posts/2025-09-01-rendering-an-infinite-grid.md

 How does this work?
 Well, let's consider the _y_-axis.
 Pixels belonging to it will be some _small_ distance _in x_ away from $0.5$.
 (Why $0.5$?
 This is that offset from the vertex shader helping out again.)

 The first thing that happens is the shader computes the _fractional_ part of that coordinate.
 That is, it takes just the decimals.
 Mathematically, this looks like subtracting the _floor_ of the value from the value.
-Then that's subtracted from $0.5$ (again, that's our coordinate shift in action), producing a signed distance which is converted into a regular distance by taking the absolute value.
+Then that's subtracted from $0.5$ (again, that's the coordinate shift in action), producing a signed distance which is converted into a regular distance by taking the absolute value.

-Let's see what that looks like near the _y_-axis (defined by looking at _x_-coords):
+Let's see what that looks like near the _y_-axis (defined by looking at _x_-coords near $0$, and taking into account the shift by $0.5$):

 $$
 \begin{split}